infinum/frontend-handbook/React/React hooks.md

 #### Hooks encapsulation

-Common problem with hooks is that the components using them could go out of control and become unreadable and messy.
+A common problem with hooks is that the components using them can go out of control and become unreadable and messy.
 That happens when you have multiple `useEffect` and `useCallback` in you Function Component body, and that happens often if you are building real world product.
 To overcome this problem we can do the same thing as we would do the Class Component, split things in smaller chunks of logic and put them somewhere else, i.e. private methods of Class Component or custom hooks in Function Components.

 The Problem:

-This is the continuation of previous section, but we will expand it with some additional requirements.
+This is a continuation of the previous section, but we will expand on it with some additional requirements.
-We need to add input field in which we can input the thing we are counting, and add decrement and reset handlers for counter.
+We need to add an input field for setting the description of the value that we are counting, with decrement and reset handlers for the counter.

 This is the previous code:
 ```jsx